-Acute injuries such as fractures, strains and top of the foot sprains can occur in people of all ages.
-Anyone can experience a twist in the ankle, which can cause intermittent sharp pain on the top of the foot.
+Acute injuries such as fractures, strains and top-of-the-foot sprains can occur in people of all ages.
+Anyone can experience a twisted ankle, which may cause intermittent, sharp pain on the top of the foot.
+Broken ankles, also called ankle fractures, occur quite frequently – especially in the winter when there is ice around.
+We are also seeing more broken ankles as people remain more active into their later years than they have in previous generations.
 Let’s look at how to identify each of these injuries, as well as treatment tips and options.

 How Do You Determine Whether You Have a Fracture, Sprain or Strain?

 Doctors determine whether you have a fracture, sprain or strain by assessing the type of tissue affected.
 A fracture is a break or crack in a hard bone, but detecting the difference between a sprain and strain is not straightforward.
 A sprain occurs when the ligament that attaches bones together is injured, while a strain is a tear in a tendon or muscle.

 A fractured foot is a break or crack in one or more of the bones in your foot.
 There are 26 bones in each of your feet, and they include: